“The perfect place to take an old flame”

 Venture from the Royal Pavilion along the grand seafront and up into the stunning squares and crescents of Brunswick Town today and the new city of Brighton and Hove certainly strikes you as a place of decadence and hedonism.
 Indeed, in its hay day the Prince Regent’s Pavilion Palace was all about indulgent dining and pleasure seeking, and that is what you’ll find at Brunswick’s Graze Restaurant.

 Like George IV, the team behind Graze are obsessed with food and drink and endeavour to thrill their guests with their superb Modern British cooking.
-They like to think that ‘Prinny’ (as he was known to his friends) would have loved Graze Head Chef, Adrian Hawkins’ food as much as he did that of his very own international celebrity chef of the day Antonin Carême.
+They like to think that ‘Prinny’ (as he was known to his friends) would have loved Graze Head Chef, Jai Johnsons’ food as much as he did that of his very own international celebrity chef of the day Antonin Carême.

 Although the Graze menu doesn’t quite extend to the famous 100 dish banquet menus of Carême, the spirit of his indulgence has always been the back bone of Graze’s more succinct yet equally inspired tasting menus.